Galactica-corp/galactica-monorepo/packages/snap/README.md

 # Galactica ZK Vault

-The Galactica ZK Vault adds Galactica Network features to Metamaks.
+The Galactica ZK Vault adds Galactica Network features to Metamask.
 It holds zero-knowledge certificates (zkCerts) in self custody and allows generating zero-knowledge proofs for selective disclosures.
 This provides compliance with maximum privacy.

 The implementation can be found on [GitHub](https://github.com/Galactica-corp/galactica-snap/tree/main/packages/snap).